| |

 Best eco-friendly Bali resort for wreck diving

-When you’re not out diving, you can enjoy a refreshing swim in the pool, indulge in a relaxing massage at the spa or participate in cultural activities like Balinese dance lessons and cooking workshops.
+When you’re not out diving the reefs and wrecks of East Bali, you can swim in the pool, be massaged at the spa or participate in cultural activities like Balinese dance lessons and cooking workshops.

 Green Escape Eco Resort, Bingin